PathCRF: Ball-Free Soccer Event Detection via Possession Path Inference from Player Trajectories: Related Work

 \subsection{Trajectory Modeling in Multi-Agent Sports}

-Modeling trajectories in fluid multi-agent sports such as soccer, basketball, and American football is challenging due to the highly dynamic and coordinated interactions among many agents.
-Moreover, since player have no semantic ordering, effective models must satisfy permutation-equivariance with respect to the input players.
-Early studies~\cite{FelsenLG18,LuceyBCMMS13,ShaLYCRM16,ShaLZKYS18,ZhanZYSL19} relied on assigning tactical roles~\cite{BialkowskiLCYSM14} and imposing a fixed ordering of players before applying sequence models.
-However, such ordering is fundamentally limited, as players cannot be consistently aligned into a single one-dimensional arrangement across diverse match situations.
-Subsequent work increasingly adopted Graph Neural Networks (GNNs)~\cite{EverettBMENR23,YehSHM19,OmidshafieiHGWRT22,XuBCCF23}, which naturally capture player interactions while preserving permutation-equivariance.
-Their variants based on graph attention~\cite{DingH20,FassmeyerFB22,MontiBCC20,LiYTC20,SunKZLKWH22} further improved expressiveness by adaptively weighting the influence of neighboring agents depending on the context.
-More recently, Transformer~\cite{VaswaniSPUJGKP17} or Set Attention~\cite{LeeLKKCT19} have become popular alternatives, as they enable fast tensorized computation leveraging the fixed maximum number of agents~\cite{AlcornN21A,AlcornN21B,CapelleraFRAM24,ChoiKLJKYK25,HughesHWGFSL25,JoHCLBK25,KimCKYK23,PeralCFRA26}, whereas GNNs rely on graph batching and sparse message passing which are often computationally less efficient.
+Modeling trajectories in fluid multi-agent sports such as soccer and basketball is challenging due to the dynamic interactions among many agents.
+Moreover, since players have no semantic ordering, effective models must satisfy permutation-equivariance with respect to the input players.
+Early studies~\cite{FelsenLG18,LuceyBCMMS13,ZhanZYSL19} impose a fixed player ordering based on detected tactical roles~\cite{BialkowskiLCYSM14}, but they are fundamentally limited because players cannot be consistently aligned into a single ordering across diverse formations.
+Subsequent work adopted Graph Neural Networks (GNNs)~\cite{YehSHM19,OmidshafieiHGWRT22,XuBCCF23} and their graph-attention variants~\cite{FassmeyerFB22,MontiBCC20,LiYTC20,SunKZLKWH22} to naturally capture interactions while preserving permutation-equivariance.
+More recently, Transformer~\cite{VaswaniSPUJGKP17} and Set Attention~\cite{LeeLKKCT19} have become popular alternatives, as they enable fast tensorized computation leveraging the fixed maximum number of agents~\cite{AlcornN21A,AlcornN21B,CapelleraFRAM24,ChoiKLJKYK25,HughesHWGFSL25,JoHCLBK25,KimCKYK23,PeralCFRA26}, whereas GNNs rely on computationally inefficient graph batching.